My Name is Eugenia Sakevych-Dallas, the Film

 creative concept

-I was greatly inspired by the traditional way of storytelling and I wanted to incorporate this traditional way of storytelling into a digital realm.
+I was greatly inspired by the traditional way of storytelling, and I wanted to incorporate this traditional way of storytelling into a digital realm.
 Eugenia's story is narrated by a storyteller who presents the old photo album to the audience and brings Eugenia’s story to life with visuals.
-As the narrator speaks, the photos in the album come to life through color and motion.
-The transition between each chapter of Eugenia's story is visually communicated through a different photos in the album.
+As the narrator speaks, the photos in the album come to life through colour and motion.
+The transition between each chapter of Eugenia's story is visually communicated through different photos in the album.
 This technique not only places the audience in the environment (e.g. clearly explains where they are in the story), but also contextualizes the story within a historical setting.
 It also allows for a smooth transition between different chapters (e.g. the transitions will not feel abrupt to the audience), and opens up an opportunity to include historical photographs of the Holodomor in the story.

 Visual language